 This tutorial will show you the detailed steps to create and manage tab groups in the Safari browser on your Mac.

-Create a New Tab Group in Safari Mac
+Create a New Tab Group

 - Launch the Safari browser on your Mac.

-- Click on File in the menubar.
+- Click on File in the Menubar.

 - Select New Empty Tab Group sub-menu.